Getting Started With CI/CD for Data Science Pipelines

 Within our public GitLab Data Science CI Example repository are the following key files:

-• .gitlab-ci.yml: This is the CI/CD configuration file that define the jobs that define the jobs that will be run in each pipeline.
-The actual pipelines are pulled from the CI/CD Component Catelog, with only the variables that need specified by the user set in this .yml.
+• .gitlab-ci.yml: This is the CI/CD configuration file that defines the jobs that will be run for each pipeline.
+The actual pipelines are pulled from the CI/CD Component Catalog, with only the variables that need specified are set in this .yml.

-• Dockerfile: Instructions for creating the docker image.
+• Dockerfile: Instructions for creating the docker image used in the Container Registry.
 Here we are using python 3.9 running on Ubuntu 22.04 with CUDA drivers for GPU

-• requirements.txt: The python packages to install in the docker container
+• requirements.txt: The python packages to install in the container

 • training_config.yaml: Configuration for training notebook